-The equal sector cuts based TRP method allows accounting for additional EIRP levels of the next strongest beams and averaging them for calculating the TRP.
-Four measurement segments for frequencies up to 18 GHz and eight measurements above 18 GHz is recommended for EUT Sizes up to 60 cm (2 ft) for measurement distances up to 3 m.
+The equal sector cut TRP method accounts for additional EIRP levels of the next strongest beams and averaging them for calculating the TRP.
+Four measurement segments for frequencies up to 18 GHz and eight measurements above 18 GHz are recommended for EUT Sizes up to 60 cm (2 ft) for measurement distances up to 3 m.
 For measurements above 18 GHz, the power input, control and back-haul cables need not be considered for measuring the size of the EUT.
 Either the width or height of the EUT should be less than 60 cm (2 ft).
 Alternatively, longer test distances may be used for large size EUTs provided analyzer has sufficient dynamic range.

-The EIRP at the EUT (P) = Pr(dBm/MHz) + cable loss between antenna and analyzer - measurement antenna gain <math>(dBi) + path loss.
+EIRP at the EUT (P) = Pr (dBm/MHz) + cable loss between antenna and analyzer - measurement antenna gain (dBi) + path loss.

-The path loss = $20 \log 10$ (Fc) + $20 \log 10$ (d) - 27.56 dB.
+Path loss = $20 \log 10$ (Fc) + $20 \log 10$ (d) - 27.56 dB.